CENsBonn/fMRI/hpc-download.md

 # Downloading data

-At this point, you should have processed your dataset in the HPC cluster as described in
+At this point, you should have processed your dataset on the HPC cluster as described in {doc}`hpc-process`.
-{doc}`hpc-upload`.
 The next step is to download the dataset for further analysis.

 ## Download the output